 - 1. A member should insert the total number of shares held.
 If the member has shares entered against his/her/its name in the Depository Register (maintained by The Central Depository (Pte) Limited), he/she/it should insert that number of shares.
-If the member has shares registered in his/her/its name in the Register of Members (maintained by or on behalf of the Company), he/she/it should insert that number of shares.
+If the member has shares registered in his/her/its name in the Register of Members (maintained by or on behalf of the Companyl, he/she/it should insert that number of shares.
 If the member has shares entered against his/her/its name in the Depository Register as well as shares registered in his/her/its name in the Register of Members, he/she/it should insert the aggregate number of shares.
-If no number is inserted, this form of proxy will be deemed to relate to all the shares held by the member. - 2.
-As a precautionary measure due to the current COVID-19 situation in Singapore, a member will not be able to attend the AGM in person.
-A member (whether individual or corporate) must appoint the Chairman of the AGM as his/her/its proxy to attend, speak and vote on his/her/its behalf at the AGM if such member wishes to exercise his/her/its voting rights at the AGM.
-This proxy form may be accessed at the Company's website at the URL https://www.ifscapital.com.sg/annualgeneralmeetings#2022agm, and will also be made available on the SGX website at the URL https://www.sgx.com/securities/company-announcements.
-Where a member (whether individual or corporate) appoints the Chairman of the AGM as his/her/its proxy, he/she/it must give specific instructions as to voting, or abstentions from voting, in respect of a resolution in the form of proxy, failing which the appointment of the Chairman of the AGM as proxy for that resolution will be treated as invalid.
+If no number is inserted, this form of proxy will be deemed to relate to all the shares held by the member. - (a) A member who is not a relevant intermediary is entitled to appoint not more than two proxies to attend, speak and vote at the AGM.
+Where such member's form of proxy appoints more than one proxy, the proportion of the shareholding concerned to be represented by each proxy shall be specified in the form of proxy. - (b) A member who is a relevant intermediary is entitled to appoint more than two proxies to attend, speak and vote at the AGM, but each proxy must be appointed to exercise the rights attached to a different share or shares held by such member.
+Where such member's form of proxy appoints more than two proxies, the number and class of shares in relation to which each proxy has been appointed shall be specified in the form of proxy.